michaelmior/michael.mior.ca/contents/projects/NoSE/index.md

 Many experts in Cassandra data modeling have released [guidelines](http://www.datastax.com/dev/blog/basic-rules-of-cassandra-data-modeling) on how to best design schemas.
 These guidelines suggest that schemas should be modeled very differently from a relational database and emphasize the importance of relying on knowledge of queries which will be issued by the application.

 This results in denormalization and data duplication in order to improve the performance of reads.
 In common deployment scenarios, writes are inexpensive in Cassandra and this denormalization results in improved performance across the entire application workload.
-However, when the workload becomes  complex, using a CQL table for each query can result in expensive updates and heavy storage utilization.
+However, when the workload becomes  complex, using a CQL table for each query can result in expensive updates and heavy storage utilization

 # Automating Schema Design